NeueDarshan/simple_ConTeXt/README.md

 A couple of features that I think would be nice to have.
 Of course, we can go and on imagining things to add/improve.

+- Handle `$` in the same way as quotes & brackets by ST out-of-the-box, i.e. as a delimiter.
+(I think it's the only such thing for us.)
 - Make the quick setting thing smarter/more functional (i.e. add more functionality to it).
 - Set up file links to work for modules.